54 Fun Baby Shower Games

 How to play:

 Split the guests up into teams of four or five, and give each guest a balloon.
-When you say ‘go’, someone from each team must blow up the balloon and stick it under her shirt.
-Then, the second person must blow up a balloon and stick it under her shirt and so on until all the team members have balloons under their shirts.
-Then, using a pin, the first person must pop her own balloon through her shirt, and then the second person does the same, and so on.
+When you say ‘go’, someone from each team must blow up the balloon and stick it under their shirt.
+Then, the second person must blow up a balloon and stick it under their shirt and so on until all the team members have balloons under their shirts.
+Each team tries to bump ‘tummies’ against each other to burst the balloons.
 The first team to pop all the balloons wins the game.
-Or if you prefer not to use pins, you can try to bump your ‘tummies’ against each other to burst the balloons.

-Parenting requires plenty of energy, so what better way to prep than with some fun active party games?
+Parenting requires plenty of energy, so what better way to prep than with some energetic baby shower activities?
 Check out the following list of high-energy fun for inspiration.

-Mastering changing a nappy is one of the most important tasks for new mums and dads.
-Let the fun ensue by practicing on a doll while the clock is ticking.
+Mastering changing a nappy is one of the most important tasks for new parents.
+Let the fun ensue by practising on a doll while the clock is ticking.
 You’ll all be seasoned pros in no time!

 What you'll need: